IntensiCode/flutternoid/README.md

 ### To Do

+- [ ] BUG: audio for web messed up
 - [ ] PERF: web performance became bad suddenly - why?

+- [ ] BUG: audio switching messed up - music does not turn on sometimes?
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
-- [ ] BUG: audio switching messed up - music does not turn on sometimes?
 - [ ] BUG: rarely ball with zero x or y speed but no auto speed up?

 - [ ] make vaus pull ball back from void a bit more?